fastlane/fastlane/docs/Platforms.md

 # Support for multiple platforms

 `fastlane` can handle multiple operating systems in one `Fastfile`.
-This is very useful for projects supporting both iPhone and Mac OS apps.
+This is super useful for projects supporting both iPhone and Mac OS apps.

 Watch this magic: